symfony/symfony-docs/form/data_transformers.rst

 .. note::

-    To make this step easier (especially if ``TaskType`` is embedded into other form type classes), you might choose to :ref:`register your form type as a service <form-as-services>`.
+    To make this step easier (especially if ``TaskType`` is embedded into other form type classes), you might choose to :doc:`register your form type as a service </form/form_dependencies>`.

 Cool, you're done!
 Your user will be able to enter an issue number into the text field and it will be transformed back into an Issue object.
 This means